CPAN-Security/security.metacpan.org/docs/risk-assessment-guide.md

 ### Sustainability

 1. Project completeness — Look for signs of documents and other artefacts that are commonly expected in open source projects.
-E.g.: `README`, `LICENSE`, `Changes` and `CONTRIBUTING` files; A public source code repository; A public bugtracker; A community communications channel.
+E.g.: `README`, `LICENSE`, `Changes` and `CONTRIBUTING` files; A public source code repository; A public bug tracker; A community communications channel.
 2. Upstream placement in the [River of CPAN](https://neilb.org/2015/04/20/river-of-cpan.html) — An indication of this can be found on MetaCPAN's reverse dependency list ([example](https://metacpan.org/dist/Test-Simple/requires)).
 3. Bus-factor — How many active developers with indexing permissions exist?
 You can find this out on MetaCPAN ([example](https://metacpan.org/dist/Test-Simple) in left column).
 4. Advocacy visibility — Is the project (or one of it's reverse dependencies) actively mentioned in social media or common community channels?